Skip to main content Skip to accessibility

 Personal confidential information is only exchanged using secure methods, such as encrypted email or through secure encrypted data file transfers (SEFT).

 All data storage is encrypted and secure.
 Access is limited to password holders and scheduled to end on a specified date.
-The location of all data relating to individual participants is required to be logged, and a deletion date set, including emails arranging the face-to-face interviews or focus group.
+The location of all data relating to individual participants is required to be logged, and a deletion date set, including emails arranging the face-to-face interviews or focus groups.

 Analysts may utilise Nvivo, a qualitative data analysis (QDA) computer software package.
 NVivo helps organise, analyse, and find insights in unstructured or qualitative data like interviews, open-ended survey responses, journal articles, social media, and web content, where deep levels of analysis on small or large volumes of data are required.